 - Sign-in Sheets.
 Sign-in sheets must be completed.
-Direct participants to print names and information legibly to ensure proper information is available to enter into database. - Smoking Areas.
-Training rooms are non-smoking environments.
-Direct smokers in the group to approved smoking locations. - Training Center Facilities.
-Direct participants to the location of bathrooms, phones, message boards, and other important facility sites. - Pagers/Cell Phones/Office Work.
-Turn pagers to vibrate.
+Direct participants to print names and information legibly to ensure proper information is available to enter into the database. - Training Center Facilities.
+Direct participants to the location of bathrooms and other important facility sites. - Cell Phones/Office Work.
 Turn cell phones to vibrate or off during training.
-Do not bring office work to training.
-Telephone messages will be posted at a designated place in the facility.
+Do not bring office work to training. - Evaluations.
+We ask that every student evaluate both the training and the trainer.